“She’s a rising star in the musical firmament.”

-This Fall, New led the opening concerts of the St. Louis Symphony’s 2018/19 season on a subscription program featuring Sibelius, Kernis and Elgar.
+In September 2018, New led the opening concerts of the St. Louis Symphony’s 2018/19 season on a subscription program featuring Sibelius, Kernis and Elgar.
 Of the performances, the St. Louis Post-Dispatch wrote: “New is authoritative on the podium, with easy confidence, and great rapport with the orchestra.
 She’s a rising star in the musical firmament.”
 In November, she made her debut with the New York Philharmonic on a Young People’s Concert program at David Geffen Hall.

 In Summer 2018, New made appearances at the Grant Park Music Festival and Chautauqua Festival.
 She spent the summer as a Conducting Fellow at Tanglewood Music Center, where she led the world premiere of Michael Gandolfi’s “In America”.
 Boston Classical Review called it “a rousing premiere” and the Berkshire Eagle wrote: “For the young musicians of the Tanglewood Music Center Orchestra and Vocal Fellows led by contemporary music specialist Gemma New, a TMC Conducting Fellow, the performance was a triumph”.